caiiiycuk/js-dos/v7/docs/contributing-emulators.md

 ### client_frame_update_lines(lines, count, rgba)

-This method will be called each time if content of dosbox window are changed. dosbox implemenation will send only changed lines.
+This method will be called each time if contents of dosbox window are changed. dosbox implementation will send only changed lines.
 You need to update your frame buffer correctly.

 Dirty region format (lines argument):